MCT-MaertenAndreas/MCTCreate3-Exam/README.md

-# Interaction Design examen 2020 startfiles
+# Interaction Design examen 2020

-These are the startfiles for the exam.
+This is the finished code from my Interaction Design Exam.

+It's not a finished product of any kind just what the assignment asked to make.